spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/3-debugging-scdf.md

 ```

 By default, the amount of memory allocated to Docker may be too low.
+The recommended amount of memory to allocate is 8GB.
 The command `docker stats` can provide useful information into resource usage.
 If applications are failing to deploy due to resource constraints, increase resource allocations.
 Consult the [Docker documentation](https://docs.docker.com/) for your platform.

 As streams are deployed via Skipper, applications that are part of that stream will be launched as Java processes on the Skipper container.
+For every part of a stream, an application is deployed.
+The overall resource allocation (memory, CPU, etc) provided to Docker should account for the number of deployed applications.
 See [Viewing Stream Logs](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#getting-started-local-deploying-spring-cloud-dataflow-docker-viewing-stream-logs) for more information on viewing log files.

 # Cloud Foundry - Startup failures